btcpayserver/btcpayserver-doc/docs/TryItOut.md

 # Try it out

 This section goes through the process of **creating an account and store on our public BTCPay server**.
-(For evaluation purpose)
+(For evaluation purposes)

 You can also follow along in this video: